guillermoamaral/Webside/README.md

 Webside is both the specification of an API to interact with a Smalltalk system (back-end) and a web IDE (front-end) built on top of such API.

 The API could be divided into two conceptually different subsets of endpoints:
-* Static: the ones that are used to browse and change the code (more about the tools)
+* Static: used to browse and change the code (more about the tools)
-* Dynamic: the ones that are used to evaluate, both synchronically and asynchronically, get resulting objects, as well as debug and profile expressions.
+* Dynamic: used to evaluate (both synchronically and asynchronically), get resulting objects, as well as debug and profile expressions.

 ## A bit of history
 This started as a personal project with the  motivation of learning React in particular, and improving my JavaScript skills in general.